-If the condition isn't treated properly, and in time, it can lead to serious problems with the eyesight, and in rare cases, loss of vision.
+If the condition isn't treated correctly and in time, it can lead to serious eyesight problems and, in rare cases, loss of vision.

 Canine conjunctivitis can also be caused by an allergic reaction to:

-It's usually present in both eyes at the same time, unless it's caused by a grass seed, for example, which will only affect the eye it enters.
+It's usually present in both eyes simultaneously, unless it's caused by a grass seed, for example, which will only affect the eye it enters.